TNick/tacozmq/README.md

 How It Works
 ------------

-From an user's perspective the interface is accesses using the browser.
+From an user's perspective the interface is accessed using the browser.
 The application will create a small http server and it will inform you that is listening at http://127.0.0.1:5340/ in  default configuration.
 Point your browser to that address to get started.

 The program also connects directly to peers.
 When you first start there will be no peer.
-Install the program on a different computer (let's be hones, you have no peer :smiling_imp:) and go to `Settings -> Add peer`.
+Install the program on a different computer (let's be honest, you have no peer :smiling_imp:) and go to `Settings -> Add peer`.
 Keep in mind that this will not work out of the box if you ar behind a router; traffic needs to be directed to your computer through port forwarding; to avoid